-How This Is A Call saved Dave Grohl after the death of Kurt Cobain
+How music saved Dave Grohl after the death of Kurt Cobain

 How does a band carry on after the frontman dies?
 Joy Division changed their name, ditched their old songs and reinvented themselves as New Order.
 Queen carried on with a new singer, but rolled out all the old hits.
 The Doors tried to pitch the other members as frontmen, to little success.

 For Nirvana, the death of Kurt Cobain in April 1994 was a full stop.
 Nobody could replace Kurt and he was the creative force that took the band from obscure grunge act to arena-filling superstars.
 Who'd be interested in Nirvana without Kurt Cobain?
 But Dave Grohl proved the critics wrong.

 Sadly, Grohl has been faced with another tragedy in the past year - following drummer Taylor Hawkins' death in March 2022 at the age of 50, the musician retreated to the studio to make the moving album But Here We Are.
 Foo Fighters are back on the road with Josh Freese in the drum seat, but the lyrics on the album tell a story of shock, disbelief, faith and resolution.